shriyagumber/csci596/README.md

 https://github.com/shriyagumber/csci596/assets/84539282/409a51d9-7ff9-4f0f-99c4-bb24f5cf095d

 # Application
 The accuracy of DFT with the efficiency of classical force field.

 The photoexcitated charge decay in such systems happen over the timescale of a few nanoseconds, and to perform the charge dynamics within classical path approximation, trajectories over a few nanoseconds are required, which would be impossible to obtain in large systems using abinitio methods.

 # Future Directions

+The force field trained from DFT data is as accurate as the data fed into it and still far from the experimental results.
+Here,